Authored: December 2007

 Timing the Geocode Requests

-To ensure you don't send queries too rapidly to the geocoder, you can
+information about these limits.
+To ensure you don't send queries too rapidly to the geocoder, you

 while loop to ensure you've

 successfully geocoded an address before iterating to the next one.